auth0/docs/articles/quickstart/webapp/aspnet-owin/interactive.md

 ::::

-## Add Logout to your Application {{{ data-action=code data-code="AccountController.cs#34:39" }}}
+## Add logout to your application {{{ data-action=code data-code="AccountController.cs#34:39" }}}

-Logging out the user from your own application can be done by calling `HttpContext.GetOwinContext().Authentication.SignOut` with the `CookieAuthenticationDefaults.AuthenticationType` authentication scheme from inside your controller's action.
+From your controller's action, call `HttpContext.GetOwinContext().Authentication.SignOut` with the `CookieAuthenticationDefaults.AuthenticationType` authentication scheme to log the user out of your application.

-Additionaly, If you also want to log the user out from Auth0 (this *might* also log them out of other applications that rely on Single Sign On), call `HttpContext.GetOwinContext().Authentication.SignOut` with the `"Auth0"` authentication scheme.
+Additionaly, if you want to log the user out from Auth0 (this *might* also log them out of other applications that rely on Single Sign-On), call `HttpContext.GetOwinContext().Authentication.SignOut` with the `"Auth0"` authentication scheme.

 ::::checkpoint

 :::checkpoint-default

 Now that you have configured Logout, run your application to verify that:
-* Navigating to your `Logout` action will ensure the user is logged out.
+* Navigating to your `Logout` action ensures the user is logged out.
-* When also logging out from Auth0, you should be redirected to Auth0 and instantly redirected back to your own application.
+* Duing logout, you redirect to Auth0 and instantly redirect back to your own application during log out.

 :::